-Rather than focusing on a tried and tested approach, in practice, many aspiring traders follow the approaches with the weakest history of success, wrongly assuming that this is how you make money in the markets.
+One of the biggest wins we have at Robot Wealth is in helping aspiring traders see the markets, and profitable trading, for what it really is.
+Rather than utilising a tried and tested approach that has generated real money in the markets, in practice, many aspiring traders gravitate to seemingly exciting approaches with the weakest history of success, assuming that this is how you make money in the markets.

 What are you really trying to achieve?